 1for49

-On-chain participation generates protocol revenue that can also flow into eeteel.
+On-chain participation generates protocol funding that can also flow into eeteel.

 Universal intake layer

-External project value converges here first.
+External project funding converges here first.
 Deposits become visible on-chain before entering the distribution path.

 Claim path